terminusdb/terminuscms-docs/reference-guides/document-ui-templates/document-summary.md

 ## DocumentClassesSummary

-The component DocumentClassesSummary can help you to compose your dashboard very fast This element allow you to visualize the document classes using iteractive cards.
+The `DocumentClassesSummary` element allows you to visualize document classes using interactive cards.

 ## Installation